How much energy does your cooktop use?

 Electric cooktop

 Cooking with electricity is better for the environment, but it's also better for your wallet in the long run.
 Of all electric cooktops, an induction cooktop is the most energy-efficient option.
-Do you cook with renewable energy as wel?
+Do you cook with green energy as well?
 If so, you minimize the CO2 emission.

 Gas cooktop

-A gas cooktop is currently even more affordable, but this will change in the future.
-Because the taxes on gas are expected to rise by 75% and the demand for renewable energy is rising, gas is no longer cheaper.
+A gas cooktop is currently even more affordable, but this'll change in the future.
+Because the taxes on gas are expected to rise by 75% and the demand for green energy is rising, gas is no longer cheaper.